troeger/fuzzed/README.md

 [![Build Status](https://travis-ci.org/troeger/fuzzed.svg?branch=master)](https://travis-ci.org/troeger/fuzzed)

-# FuzzEd
+# ORE - The Open Reliability Editor (former FuzzEd)

+Note: FuzzEd becomes ORE.
+We are in the middle of that process, so don't get confused while both names are still in use.

-FuzzEd is an browser-based editor for drawing and analyzing dependability models.
+ORE is an browser-based editor for drawing and analyzing dependability models.
 The currently supported types are:

 * Fault Tree Diagrams
 * FuzzTree Diagrams